-World War II Valor in the Pacific National Monument relies primarily on citizens like you donating family heirlooms, memorabilia, photographs, and diaries to tell the Pacific War story.
+WWII Valor in the Pacific National Monument relies on citizens like you donating family heirlooms, memorabilia, photographs, and diaries to tell the Pacific War story.
 Making a donation requires communicating with the park curator and understanding the process involved.
-Please read our Donor Information Packet for these details.
+Please read our Donor Information Packet for these details (coming soon).

-Museum collections contain objects and specimens, archives, and operate their own libraries.
-The objects and specimens in a collection can include photographs, paintings, drawings, memorabilia, diaries, letters home, historic books, trophies, newsletters and the like - basically, any significant item that fits the organizational Scope of Collections Statement and park needs.
-Click here to see a list of materials we are particularly interested in obtaining.
+Museum collections contain objects and specimens, archives, and libraries.
+The objects and specimens can include photographs, paintings, drawings, memorabilia, diaries, letters home, historic books, trophies, newsletters and the like - any significant item that fits the organizational Scope of Collections Statement (coming soon) and park needs.
+Here at WWII Valor in the Pacific National Monument, we are particularly interested in obtaining these items.

 Within national monuments, museum collections serve four basic functions, listed below.
 All these functions ensure history is preserved and shared with the public for future generations.